quicwg/base-drafts/draft-ietf-quic-transport.md

 communication between the endpoints, including packet and frame formats, relies on the two endpoints agreeing on a version.

-A QUIC connection begins with a client sending a Client Initial packet ({{packet-client-initial}}).
-The details of the handshake mechanisms are described in {{handshake}}, but all of the initial packets sent from the client to the server MUST use the long header format - which includes the version of the protocol being used - and they MUST be padded to at least 1200 octets.
+A QUIC connection begins with a client sending an Initial packet ({{packet-initial}}).
+The details of the handshake mechanisms are described in
+{{handshake}}, but any Initial packet sent from the client to the server MUST use the long header format - which includes the version of the protocol being used - and they MUST be padded to at least 1200 octets.

 The server receives this packet and determines whether it potentially creates a new connection (see {{packet-handling}}).
 If the packet might generate a new